cmdvmd/kivy-cupertino/README.md

 $ pip install kivycupertino
 ```

-To use newly implemented widgets that have not yet been published to PyPI, install with `git`
+To use newly implemented functionalities that have not yet been published to PyPI, install with `git`
 (**not recommended for production use**):

 ```shell